Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   * **None** -- a token, that instead of eliminating the object, tells the application to look further until it finds an acceptable object definition in its generation.

 Inside these categories, there is a possibility of additional characterization by means of a signature.
 The signature provides an index to the further characterization.
 By default, the **Interactive Object** has a *None* type and a signature of 0 (equivalent to *None*).
-If you want to give a particular type and signature to your interactive object, you must redefine the two virtual methods: <i>Type</i> and <i>Signature</i>.
+If you want to give a particular type and signature to your interactive object, you must redefine the two virtual methods: *Type* and *Signature*.

 @subsubsection occt_visu_3_5_1 Datum

 The **Datum** groups together the construction elements such as lines, circles, points, trihedrons, plane trihedrons, planes and axes.

 *AIS_Point, AIS_Axis, AIS_Line, AIS_Circle, AIS_Plane* and *AIS_Trihedron* have four selection modes:
   * mode 0 : selection of a trihedron;
   * mode 1 : selection of the origin of the trihedron;
   * mode 2 : selection of the axes;
   * mode 3 : selection of the planes XOY, YOZ, XOZ.

 when you activate one of modes: 1 2 3 4, you pick AIS objects of type:
-  * *AIS_Point*
+  * *AIS_Point*;
-  * *AIS_Axis* (and information on the type of axis)
+  * *AIS_Axis* (and information on the type of axis);
   * *AIS_Plane* (and information on the type of plane).

 *AIS_PlaneTrihedron* offers three selection modes:
   * mode 0 : selection of the whole trihedron;
   * mode 1 : selection of the origin of the trihedron;
   * mode 2 : selection of the axes -- same remarks as for the Trihedron.

 For the presentation of planes and trihedra, the default length unit is millimeter and the default value for the representation of axes is 10.
 To modify these dimensions, you must temporarily recover the object **Drawer**.
 From it, take the *DatumAspect()* and  change the value *FirstAxisLength*.
 Finally, recalculate the presentation.

 @subsubsection occt_visu_3_5_2 Object

 The **Object** type includes topological shapes, and connections between shapes.

-*AIS_Shape* has three visualization modes :
+*AIS_Shape* has two visualization modes:
   * mode 0 : Line (default mode)
   * mode 1 : Shading (depending on the type of shape)
-  * mode 2 : Bounding Box

-And at maximum seven selection modes, depending on the shape complexity:
-  * mode 0 : selection of the *AIS_Shape*;
-  * mode 1 : selection of the vertices;
-  * mode 2 : selection of the edges;
-  * mode 3 : selection of the wires;
-  * mode 4 : selection of the faces;
-  * mode 5 : selection of the shells;
-  * mode 6 : selection of the constituent solids.

-  * *AIS_Triangulation* is a simple interactive object for displaying  triangular mesh contained in *Poly_Triangulation* container.
-  * *AIS_ConnectedInteractive* is an Interactive Object connecting to  another interactive object reference, and located elsewhere in the viewer makes  it possible not to calculate presentation and selection, but to deduce them  from your object reference.
+*AIS_ConnectedInteractive* is an Interactive Object connecting to another interactive object reference, and located elsewhere in the viewer makes it possible not to calculate presentation and selection, but to deduce them from your object reference.
-  * *AIS_MultipleConnectedInteractive* is an object connected to a list  of interactive objects (which can also be Connected objects.
-It does not  require memory hungry calculations of presentation)
+*AIS_MultipleConnectedInteractive* is an object connected to a list of interactive objects (which can also be Connected objects.
+It does not require memory-hungry presentation calculations).

-  * *AIS_TexturedShape* is an Interactive Object that supports texture  mapping.
-It is constructed as a usual AIS_Shape, but has additional methods  that allow to map a texture on it.
-  * *MeshVS_Mesh* is an Interactive Object that represents meshes, it  has a data source that provides geometrical information (nodes, elements) and  can be built up from the source data with a custom presentation builder.
+*MeshVS_Mesh* is an Interactive Object that represents meshes, it has a data source that provides geometrical information (nodes, elements) and can be built up from the source data with a custom presentation builder.

 The class *AIS_ColoredShape* allows using custom colors and line widths for *TopoDS_Shape* objects and their sub-shapes.